lcharanteja999-web/Problem-Solving-Journey/README.md

 Strengthen DSA concepts
 Transition from C to Python for DSA and competitive programming

-## Current Progress
+### Current Progress

-Solved Linked List problems in C
+Started learning Python for Data Structures and Algorithms (DSA) Solving HackerRank Python problems
-Started learning Python for DSA
+Practicing problem solving and coding fundamentals Building a strong foundation in Python programming